devsajie/Random_Project/README.md

+## Disclaimer

+This project is not made for my personal use; it was created purely for fun after seeing an inspiring TikTok video.
+Enjoy the playful experience, and feel free to share it with others!

 # Valentine Ask Out

 This is a fun web project that asks a user to be your Valentine using interactive buttons.
 The project includes HTML, CSS, and JavaScript files to create an engaging experience.